appsquickly/typhoon/README.md

 Well. . . it's not necessarily Spring.
 Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it ___'The Typhoon Framework'.___.
 Or Michael.

-First of all, based on the above definition - you can do dependency injection without a container, if you want to.
-___But___, I think it helps a lot to have one.
+First of all, based on the above definition - you can do dependency injection without a tool to help you, if you want to. ___But___, I think it helps a lot to have one.
 (The points below explain why).
+A tool to manage the provision of collaborators is called a dependency injection ___container___ (also goes by a few other names in various languages).

+We'll look at the benefits of using a dependency injection container in just a second, but before we proceed let's say you're open to using a container, and you'd like to know what your options are in Objective-C land.

-In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
-The authors have done a great job (Objection is especially good), however I wanted an approach that allows the following:
+In the last three years there have been around 15 implmentations, many following in the footsteps of Google Guice.
+The authors have done a great job (Objection is especially good), however I wanted an approach that allows the
+following:

 * Dependencies declared in any order.
 (The order that makes sense to humans).